 Landmannalaugar's name means 'The People's Pools,' due to the abundance of natural hot pools in the area.
 This is a large part of Iceland's Southern Highlands and one of the most popular areas to visit for hikers.

 Landmannalaugar is strikingly beautiful and geologically fascinating.
-The colour palette of the area ranges across a broad spectrum due to the variety of minerals and rocks in the area.
-There’s the jet black lava rock of the Laugahraun field, a large plane that formed after a volcanic eruption in 1477.
+The area's color palette ranges across a broad spectrum due to the variety of minerals and rocks in the area.
+There's the jet black lava rock of the Laugahraun field, a large plane that formed after a volcanic eruption in 1477.

 The surrounding areas of Landmannalaugar are made up of a rock type called rhyolite.
-This type of rock is known for having a full spectrum of colour.
-When visiting Landmannalaugar, you will see shades of green, blue, golden yellow, red and pink painting the landscapes around you.
+This type of rock is known for having a full spectrum of color.
+When visiting Landmannalaugar, you will see shades of green, blue, golden yellow, red, and pink painting the landscapes around you.

-Next, it’s time to start with one of the attractions on the famous Golden Circle Route of Iceland.
-This is a collection of three main attractions that are considered ‘must-sees’ when travelling in Iceland.
+Next, it's time to start with one of the attractions on Iceland's famous Golden Circle Route.
+This is a collection of three main attractions that are considered 'must-sees' when traveling in Iceland.

 Today you will finish your travels by seeing one of these attractions, and another reminder of the geothermal activity that has shaped Iceland, the Geysir Geothermal Area.

-Geysir is home to bubbling mud pools, stark landscapes and billowing fumaroles.
-One of the most notable features of the Geysir area is the geyser called ‘Strokkur.’
-Strokkur is the most active geyser in the area; it bursts up to 20 metres into the air almost every five minutes.
+Geysir is home to bubbling mud pools, stark landscapes, and billowing fumaroles.
+One of the most notable features of the Geysir area is the geyser called 'Strokkur.'
+Strokkur is the most active geyser in the area.
+It bursts up to 66 ft (20 m) into the air almost every five minutes.

 You will then reach your accommodation in the Golden Circle area and rest to prepare for more natural wonders tomorrow.

 The waters of Gullfoss come from the Hvíta River that flows from Langjökull Glacier in South-Western Iceland.
-When the waters of the river meet Gullfoss, they cascade 32 metres down two steps.
+When the waters of the river meet Gullfoss, they cascade 105 ft (32 m) down two steps.
 The force of the water as it plummets down the cliff face produces a massive spray.

 You will then head north through a high mountain pass called Kjölur.
-This mountain range was used by early settlers as a safe passage through the highlands of Iceland.
+Early settlers used this mountain range as a safe passage through the highlands of Iceland.
 Legend has it that Kjölur was also the hideout of an infamous outlaw called Fjalla-Eyvindur.
-Kjölur is also made of rhyolite rock giving it an impressive spectrum of colour.
+Kjölur is also made of rhyolite rock, giving it an impressive spectrum of color.

-There are a few places of interest when travelling along the Kjölur road.
+There are a few places of interest when traveling along the Kjölur road.
 The first one you will come across is Kerlingarfjöll.
-This large mountainous area has many peaks, the highest reaching 1477m.
-There are a number of hiking routes in this area and people come here from all over the world to test their hiking skills and enjoy the solitude.
-From the peaks of Kerlingafjöll you can see three of the largest glaciers in Iceland.
+This large mountainous area has many peaks, the highest reaching 4846 ft (1477 m).
+There are a number of hiking routes in this area, and people come here from all over the world to test their hiking skills and enjoy the solitude.
+From the peaks of Kerlingafjöll, you can see three of the largest glaciers in Iceland.

 Further along on your exploration of the Central Highlands is a beautiful geothermal area called Hveravellir.
-This place’s name means ‘The fields of hot springs and when you come here you will see why.
+This place’s name means ‘The fields of hot springs.
+When you come here, you will see why.
 Hveravellir is known as an untouched pearl of Iceland.
-The area sits about 650 metres above sea level and seems like an oasis after driving through the stark landscapes of the highlands.
+The area sits about 2133 ft (650 m) above sea level and seems like an oasis after driving through the stark landscapes of the highlands.
 This is the perfect place to have a relaxing dip in a geothermal hot pool or a hot river before continuing on your journey.

 You will then head to a town that sits on the edge of Snæfellsnes, Stykkisholmur.
 This quaint town is a cultural hub and a place of history.
 This is a great place to stretch your legs and take in some incredible surroundings.

 Breiðafjörður is a beautiful fjord on the peninsula that is also home to a variety of native wildlife.
-The cliffs in the area are some of the oldest land formations in the country and have become a frequent home to the Atlantic Puffin.
+The cliffs in the area are some of the oldest land formations in the country.
+They have become a frequent home to the Atlantic Puffin.
 While visiting Breiðafjörður, you could also choose to take a Viking Sushi adventure.

 In this experience, two cuisines and cultures are combined to create something unforgettable.
 You will venture into the ocean in a fishing boat.
 The team aboard will scour the waters for seafood, and the catch will be prepared and served for you on board with wasabi and soy sauce.
 You can enjoy all of this while getting a different perspective on some of the landmarks of the peninsula.

-From here, it’s time to explore the peninsula.
-There’s a lot of places to explore here and lots of time to see it.
+From here, it's time to explore the peninsula.
+There are a lot of places to explore here and lots of time to see it.

 One of the most notable places in this area is the glacier that has given this peninsula its name.
 Snæfellsjökull is a glacier-capped volcano.
 It looks over the surrounding landscape like a mountainous guardian.
 This glacier was the setting at the beginning of the Jules Verne epic science fiction novel 'Journey to the Centre of the Earth.'